kustav123/radmin/LLD/database/multi-tenancy.md

 # Multi-Tenancy Strategy with Generic Kubernetes Service Manager

-This document outlines the cloud-native multi-tenant architecture strategy for RMAS using a Python Infrastructure Service that acts as a generic API wrapper around Kubernetes operators (CNPG for PostgreSQL and Strimzi for Kafka) to create, manage, and maintain organization infrastructure on Kubernetes.
+This document outlines the cloud-native multi-tenant architecture strategy for RMAS using a Python Infrastructure Service that acts as a generic API wrapper around Kubernetes operators (CNPG for PostgreSQL, Strimzi for Kafka, and Redis Operator) to create, manage, and maintain organization infrastructure on Kubernetes.
+Note: Kafka and Redis are shared services across all organizations with logical separation through org IDs, while PostgreSQL databases are isolated per organization.

 ## Cloud-Native Multi-Tenancy Architecture